switz/driver/README.md

 ## Simple example:

-Every driver (this whole project needs a better name) reduces down to a single state.
+Every _driver_ contains a single active state.
 The first key in `states` to be true is the active state.
 Think of these as effectively if/else if statements.

-This library has no dependencies and is not React specific, but it only derives values from what you pass into it and does not watch/observe for state changes.
-Here is an example in a react component though:
+This library has no dependencies and is not React specific, but it only derives values from what you pass into it and does not watch/observe for state changes which fits well into the React paradigm.
+Here is an example in a React component:

 ```javascript
 const DownloadButton = ({ match }) => {